proflamyt/300days-of-hacking/Topic72/README.md

 ### Large bins
 Doubly linked lists
+stored in sorted order
+Each freed chunk has forward (fd) and backward (bk) pointers to link it to the next and previous chunks.

 The **maximum chunk size** in glibc's heap memory allocator (`ptmalloc2`) depends on whether the chunk is allocated from the **TCache**, **Fastbin**, **Smallbin**, **Largebin**, or is handled by the **mmap system call**.